lullaby1024/Anomaly_Detection/README.md

   - The S&P 500, or simply the S&P, is a stock market index that measures the stock performance of 500 large companies listed on stock exchanges in the United States.
 It is one of the most commonly followed equity indices, and many consider it to be one of the best representations of the U.S. stock market ([Wikipedia](https://en.wikipedia.org/wiki/S%26P_500_Index)).
   - 8192 rows
   - 2 columns: `date` and `close`, which is the daily closing price.

 ## Data Preprocessing
+### Standardization
+- The closing prices are standardized to have 0 mean and unit variance.

+## LSTM
+### More preprocessing
-### Train-test-split
+#### Train-test-split
 - Since the time series objects are NOT independent, the training and test set were splitted in sequence, with the first 90% of data as the training set and the rest as the test set.
 - The training set was then splitted to a validation set with a proportion of 10%.
-### Standardization
-- The closing prices are standardized to have 0 mean and unit variance.

-## Temporalizing data for train-test-split
+#### Temporalizing data for train-test-split
 - Subsequences were created with a time step of 30 so that a 30-day window was taken into consideration.

-## Model
+### Model
 <img src="https://github.com/lullaby1024/Anomaly_Detection/blob/master/img/model.png" width="35%">

 - **Baseline**: 32 units in LSTM layers, 0.2 dropout rate, 0.01 learning rate